The Hypoallergenic Mind: From Protoscience to Silicon Guardrails

 Intellectual history is littered with “protosciences”—early, clumsy attempts to systematize knowledge before the necessary conceptual machinery existed.
 Alchemy eventually refined into chemistry; astrology was stripped of its mysticism to become astronomy.
 In most cases, the transition is additive: the bad ideas are discarded, the good data is kept, and the field matures.

 But there is a specific class of protoscience where this maturation process fails.
 When a protoscience produces not just error, but catastrophe, the domain itself becomes “radioactive.”
 The most prominent example is eugenics.
 Because the early attempts to apply selection pressures to human populations culminated in the industrial slaughter of the 20th century, the underlying questions regarding heredity, population optimization, and biological constraints were not merely refuted—they were quarantined.
+The scientific method demands refutation and refinement; the Contamination Effect delivers repudiation and abandonment.
+The distinction is critical: refutation corrects a theory while preserving the domain; repudiation condemns the domain itself, freezing the protoscience in its primitive form and preventing the “alchemy-to-chemistry” maturation that would otherwise occur.

 This phenomenon is the “Contamination Effect.”
 It is the mechanical rejection of inquiry triggered by a profound “moral injury.”
 When a field of study becomes contaminated, the social response is not to refine the theory or correct the data, but to abandon the domain entirely.
 We do not treat the subject as a puzzle to be solved, but as a pathogen to be contained.
 The result is a permanent exclusion zone where the underlying questions are no longer permitted to be asked, regardless of their empirical validity or structural necessity.
+The variables—heredity, population variance, biological constraints—continue to exist in ontological reality, but they are erased from the map of permissible inquiry.
+An epistemic vacuum forms: a gap between what is and what we are allowed to know.

 Body I: The Historical Protoscience